How to sue Equifax in small claims court

 If you want to sue Equifax for a data breach, it's best if you know whether your personal information was revealed.
 You can do so by using this lookup tool.
 If your information has been exposed, you can file a claim against Equifax in small claims court, or join the class action against Equifax in federal court.
 This class action against Equifax will allow you to team up with other plaintiffs and have higher chances of winning.

 If you’re looking to sue Equifax in small claims court, use our app in your web browser to make filing your claim quicker and easier.
 DoNotPay can generate your demand letter, complete your court forms, and prepare a script for your hearing.
 The app will also make sure that you bring all the necessary supporting material for your claim to court at the time of your trial.

 Equifax class-action lawsuit

-- Contesting parking tickets
+- Fight parking citations

-|You can sue Equifax in small claims court with the assistance of DoNotPay.||Many have sued Equifax in small claims over its data breach in 2017.|
+|You can sue Equifax in small claims court with the help of DoNotPay.||Many have sued Equifax in small claims court over its data breach in 2017.|

-|Suing Equifax with DoNotPay’s assistance is quick and easy.||DoNotPay can help you complete a demand letter, and file court forms for your small claims trial against Equifax.|
+|Suing Equifax with DoNotPay’s assistance is quick and easy, and increases your chances of being successful.||DoNotPay can help you complete a demand letter and file court forms for your small claims case against Equifax.|

 |You can sue Equifax for negligence in small claims court.||Remember to gather as much substantial proof as possible to support your claim.|

-|People have sued Equifax after its data breach.||You can sue Equifax in small claims court, or you can join the class-action lawsuit against the company.|
+|People have sued Equifax after its data breach in various ways.||You can sue Equifax in small claims court, or you can join the class-action lawsuit against the company.|

-|DoNotPay can also assist with other legal battles.||This includes beating parking tickets, contacting customer service, and getting an appointment with the DMV faster.|
+|DoNotPay can also assist with other legal battles.||This includes beating parking tickets, contacting customer service, and getting you an appointment with the DMV faster.|